cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/sites_telemetry_settings.md

 Optional:

-- `enable_wired_data_collectio` (String) Track the presence, location, and movement of wired endpoints in the network.
+- `enable_wired_data_collection` (String) Track the presence, location, and movement of wired endpoints in the network.
 Traffic received from endpoints is used to extract and store their identity information (MAC address and IP address).
 Other features, such as IEEE 802.1X, web authentication, Cisco Security Groups (formerly TrustSec), SD-Access, and Assurance, depend on this identity information to operate properly.
 Wired Endpoint Data Collection enables Device Tracking policies on devices assigned to the Access role in Inventory.

 <a id="nestedblock--parameters--wireless_telemetry"></a>